strubloid/resume/Javascript/Angular/0-basics.md

 ## update the current terminal with this configuration
 On linux and mac the file that is loaded anytime its is called .profile under your home folder you must add variables over there and you can find this file on ~/.profile.
-Now that we have a new variable on the .profile file, we need to update your system variables:
+Now we have a new variable on the .profile file, we need to update your system variables:
 ```
  source ~/.profile
 ```